 - A top-quality aluminium frame with details such as internal cable routing, general tube manipulation, specific elements designed for comfort, strengthened bottom bracket for power delivery, tapered head tube for better handling

-- Possibly even low-end carbon-fibre frame from specialist value brands (but be discerning when it comes to value carbon!)
+- Possibly even a low-end carbon-fibre frame from specialist value brands (but be discerning when it comes to value carbon!)

 - Mainly Shimano Tiagra or 105 components, although the occasional piece of super-plush Shimano Ultegra also appears.
 SRAM Apex or Rival, and even Campagnolo Veloce have also been spotted below £1,000